rolani/AirMachine/ReadMe.md

 The fog coordinates the video capture by selecting a subset of devices.
 Whereas, in a random setup devices keep capturing videos and uploading them  to the fog which they are connected to with no coordination.

 #### Parameters
-The simulation parameters are as follow.
+The simulation parameters are as follows:

 (i) Time slot: amount of time elapsed before checking for a topology change.

 (ii) Failure rate: probability that a device will fail to upload captured data at a given time slot.